 Reverse Crunch Exercise

 This exercise is another good exercise to work your abs, and is just a crunch in reverse.
-In the Army we called this exercise the frog kick.

 - Lie on your back with your legs extended and your arms on ground by your side, with your hands tucked under your rear.
 Keeping your legs straight, lift your feet 6″ off the ground.
 This is the start position.